gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 Styles will of course be different from one site to the next so I only list these components here for completeness and because they implement the dynamic behavior of the search interface, i.e. that the input field only slides out once the user clicks the `SearchIcon` (a magnifier) and that the pane displaying search (`HitsWrapper`) results only appears once Algolia's server returned matches, both of you which you might want to keep.

-Now we're almost done, two small steps remain.
-First we need to put together a hit component for every type of result we want to display.
-In our example, these are blog posts and pages.
-And second, we need to call our `Search` component somewhere on our site.
+Now you're almost done, two small steps remain.
+First you need to put together a hit component for every type of result you want to display.
+In this example, these are blog posts and pages.
+And second, you need to call your `Search` component somewhere on your site.
 Here are the hit components.

 ## `hitComps.js`